sse-labs/marin/README.md

-# Maven Central Research Interface
+# MARIN (MAven Research INterface)
 An interface focused on creating an accessible and scalable way to do research on artifacts on the Maven Central repository.
-The MCRI contains an overarching implementation of the different modules in the interface, allowing for quick and repeated analysis runs to be performed.
+MARIN contains an overarching implementation of the different modules in the interface, allowing for quick and repeated analysis runs to be performed.

 ## Required Java Version
-  The Maven Central Research Interface requires Java 11.
+The Maven Research Interface requires Java 11.

 ## MavenCentralAnalysis
 An abstract class that can be extended to easily run a multitude of analyses on artifacts of the Maven Central repository.
 Boolean values are used to control which type of information to collect (index, pom, jar) and a cli is in place to configure other aspects of the run.